-Under the currently binding Polish legal regulations, obtaining a licence for exploration for and appraisal of crude oil and natural gas deposits lasts from one to one and a half year.
+When procedures provided for in the Polish law are followed, obtaining a licence for exploration for and appraisal of crude oil and natural gas deposits lasts from one to one and a half year.
 As regards business activity on foreign markets, it may take even two years from the time that the tender for licence is awarded until the relevant contract is ratified.
 Moreover, prior to the commencement of field work, the Company is obliged to make numerous arrangements, including obtaining formal and legal permits and approvals for entering the area, meeting environmental protection-related requirements and in some cases requirements related to protection of archaeological sites, and abiding by the regulations governing tenders held to select a contractor.
 As a result, another several months pass before an agreement with the contractor is signed.
 In addition, companies must frequently wait for a very long time before their imported equipment receives customs clearance.
 These factors create the risk of delayed exploration work.